giellalt/lang-gle/gle.md

 # src-fst-morphology-stems-particles.lexc.md

 PARTICLES
+E. Uí Dhonnchadha
 Preverbal
 Unique Membership classes

 tense distiction is unnecessary

-relative if can be translated as "who/which/whose" (or "that")
+relative if can be translated as "who/which/whose/to,on,of etc. whom etc." or "that"

-not relative if can't be translated as "who/which/whose" ??? i.e. complementiser "that" ...
+not relative if can't be translated as "who/which/whose/to,on,of etc. whom etc." ??? i.e. complementiser "that" ...

+Reflexive (or emphatic) 'féin' moved from pronouns file

 * * *